-Large accelerated filer ⊠ Non-accelerated filer □ Emerging Growth Company □ Accelerated filer □ Smaller reporting company □
+Large accelerated filer □ Non-accelerated filer □ company □ Company □

-If an Emerging Growth Company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$
+If an Emerging Growth Company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. □

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes 🗆 No 🗵
+Yes □ No ⊠

-The aggregate market value of the voting stock held by non-affiliates of the Registrant as of September 30, 2018 (the second fiscal quarter in which this Form 10-K relates) was approximately \$919 million, based upon the closing price of the Company's common shares as quoted on the Nasdaq Stock Market on such date.
-The number of shares of the Registrant's common stock outstanding as of May 17, 2019 was 23,403,782 shares.
+The aggregate market value of the voting stock held by non-affiliates of the Registrant as of September 30, 2019 (the second fiscal quarter in which this Form 10-K relates) was approximately \$859 million, based upon the closing price of the Company's common shares as quoted on the Nasdaq Stock Market on such date.
+The number of shares of the Registrant's common stock outstanding as of May 22, 2020 was 23,786,363 shares.